The Economic Media Centre connects journalists with a talent pool of economic spokespeople.

 How can the media make best use of the spokesperson network?

-Covid-19 has seen a surge in stories covering government investment, public services and industries, as well as significant changes to the way media operates.
-Our trusted network of spokespeople are trained and well briefed to ensure delivery of quality commentary and insights appropriate in this current context.
+Our trusted network of spokespeople are trained and well briefed to ensure delivery of quality commentary and insight.

 Spokespeople have a thorough understanding of the Australian media landscape and have the skills to deliver high quality content in a variety of mediums, from down the line radio grabs to longer form TV or print interviews, live crosses, and panel appearances.